-Position baby comfortably with affected side uppermost to enable easy and safe insertion of chest drain by medical staff.
+- Position baby comfortably with affected side uppermost to enable easy and safe insertion of chest drain by medical staff. - Raise the bed to waist level prior to the procedure.

-Insertion of chest drain by medical staff (registrar/CNS/NNP/consultant)
+Insertion of chest drain by medical staff (registrar/CNS/NNP/consultant) See Intercostal Catheters in the Neonate Ref 6396

-- Medical staff are responsible for the insertion of chest drains and the following actions: - Use sterile procedure: put on a cap, mask, sterile gown and gloves, and prepare sterile field. - Administer local anaesthetic, e.g. xylocaine, as needed. - Assemble chest drain tube: connect 3-way tap, 10ml syringe and a multi-purpose connector. - Insert chest drain. - Connect chest drain to drainage system - Connect chest drain to patient prior to initiating suction. - Connect suction source to the wall suction control. - Set wall suction at minus 80mmHg, set higher if necessary: Expansion of the bellows will be seen in the monitor window.
-NB: Bellows need not extend to the mark. - Make sure a spare suction is ready for use. - Special notes: - Use the dial on the left side of the drain, dial down to -10 cm water to ensure adequate and safe level of negative pressure to drain the pleural space. - Suction regulator of chest drainage system comes pre-set at -20 cm water. -20cm is not the correct level for this NICU procedure.
+- Medical staff are responsible for the insertion of chest drains and the following actions: - Use sterile procedure: put on a cap, mask, sterile gown and gloves, and prepare sterile field. - o Administer local anaesthetic, e.g. lidocaine 1%, as needed. - Assemble chest drain tube: 3-way tap, 10ml syringe and a multi-purpose connector. - Insert chest drain. - Cut drainage tubing to the appropriate length before connecting to the 3-way tap to avoid dependent loops which can reduce the likelihood of increased negative pressure. - · Connect chest drain to drainage system - Connect chest drain to patient prior to initiating suction. - o Connect suction source to the wall suction control.